Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Related Work

 Our work builds on a large body of research on CGH algorithms, which we review below.
 For a more comprehensive overview of holographic displays, we refer the reader to~\cite{yaracs2010state,park2017recent,chang2020toward,javidi2021roadmap, pi2022review}.

 \paragraph{\bf{CGH Algorithms}} Holograms create a visible image or 3D scene indirectly by displaying an interference pattern, i.e., the hologram, on a 2D amplitude- or phase-only SLM.
 Methods that convert a target intensity distribution into a hologram are called CGH algorithms.
 These algorithms have been developed to accommodate a wide variety of input 3D representations, including point clouds~\cite{h2009computer, lucente1993interactive}, meshes~\cite{matsushima2003fast, ahrenberg2008computer}, wireframes~\cite{blinder2021real}, light fields~\cite{padmanaban2019holographic, zhang2019three, park2019non, kang2008accurate, choi2022time}, image layers~\cite{chen2015improved, shi2022end}, and most recently, Gaussians~\cite{choi2025gaussian}.
-Classic or deep-learning-based \emph{direct} CGH methods typically involve several steps.
-First, the desired intensity distribution is encoded into a 2D complex-valued wavefront, which typically requires an assumption on the phase distribution of the wavefront.
-Subsequently, this wavefront is numerically propagated to the SLM plane using wave propagation models such as the angular spectrum method~\cite{goodman2005introduction, pellat1994fresnel}.
-The resulting complex-valued field is then encoded into a phase- or amplitude-only pattern, depending on the type of SLM used~\cite{tsang2013novel, maimone2017holographic, qi2016speckleless}.
+Classic and deep learning–based \textit{direct} CGH methods follow a common pipeline: the target intensity is first encoded into a 2D complex wavefront, typically assuming a certain phase distribution; this wavefront is then propagated to the SLM plane via models such as the angular spectrum method~\cite{goodman2005introduction, pellat1994fresnel}; finally, the resulting complex field is converted into a phase- or amplitude-only pattern, depending on the SLM type~\cite{tsang2013novel, maimone2017holographic, qi2016speckleless}.
 In contrast, \emph{iterative} CGH methods make use of iterative optimization to achieve a better image quality, albeit at the cost of increased runtime~\cite{gerchberg1972practical, fienup1980iterative, zhang20173d, peng2020neural, chakravarthula2019wirtinger}.